Giselle

 22) Scène – La Réconciliation

-23) Bacchanale des Willis
+23) Bacchanale des Wilis

-24) Scène – La Sortie des Willis
+24) Scène – La Sortie des Wilis

 a) Entrée d’Albrecht

-b) Fugue des Willis
+b) Fugue des Wilis

 25) Grand Pas de Deux